ajish-antony/docker-swarm-app/README.md

 ```sh
  docker service create --name registry --publish published=5000,target=5000 registry:2
 ````
-- Confirm status with "docker service ls".
+- Confirm status with `docker service ls`.
 Further moves forward with starting the application as we have already prepared the docker-compose.yml file.
 For the same execute the command.
 ```sh
 docker-compose up -d
 ```